 Nevertheless, we frequently face cases when solutions provided by guidelines are insufficient and we need to create something new.
 In such cases, we start with a pencil and notebook to search for ideas.
-We invent motions, interactions of interface elements, and transitions between them on paper and then polish them later.
+We invent motions, interactions with interface elements, and transitions between those elements on paper and then polish them later.

 Comply with brand identity and the needs of your target audience

-The overall style and mood of animations, as well as their connection to the brand, are also important for building great interactions.
-In many cases, animations have to match the product’s main idea and the needs of its target audience.
-For example, if you create an app for kids, then bright colors, bounce effects, and animated characters are great ways to craft an interactive experience and create the right mood.
+The overall style and mood of animations as well as their connection to the brand are also important for building great interactions.
+In many cases, animations have to match the product’s main idea and the needs of the target audience.
+For example, if you’re creating an app for kids, then bright colors, bounce effects, and animated characters are great ways to craft an interactive experience and create the right mood.
 But in other cases, such a playful approach may be inappropriate.